 Based on her original curriculum using multiplayer games to foster civil and safe practices within online communities, Marianne was invited to advise on the Born This Way Foundation launch in 2012.
 The Director of Minecraft Education invited her to Microsoft’s first Minecraft symposium in 2015 to share her perspective regarding the learning potential of the game.
 Marianne was the first educator to host a schoolwide 24/7 server starting in 2011.
 Her students garnered worldwide recognition for their cutting-edge projects over the next four years.

 In 2016, Marianne moved to New Zealand to continue exploring innovative learning practices related to New Zealand's unique National Curriculum.
-Current projects include; leading a curriculum learning group on agency & accountability, redesigning student assessment based on NZ Key Competencies and developing a hackathon model for intermediate students.
-Additionally, Marianne created The MiniDevs, a unique program developed in collaboration with Jim Taylor, Emerging Technologies Architect from Theta Innovation Lab.
-The MiniDevs are students who work with Theta developers to inform and refine the design of Mixiply, a digital platform for creating mixed reality content.
+She landed at a visionary school, Newlands Intermediate, where she was tasked with creating a curriculum of "Awe & Wonder for their digital design program.
+Projects included; leading a curriculum learning group on agency & accountability, redesigning student assessment based on NZ Key Competencies and developing a hackathon model for intermediate students Additionally, Marianne created the MiniDevs, a unique program where students collaborate with Jim Taylor, Emerging Technologies Architect at Theta Innovation Lab.
+The MiniDevs work directly with Theta developers to inform, design, iterate, and refine Mixiply, a digital platform they co-developed to support creative digital makers.